grumdrig/slog/README.md

 Perhaps ALLEGIANCE should be a longer statement.
 But perhaps not.
 Or maybe it should just be called "statement" or something.

+Interrupt address for responses or any time a beast says anything.
+Set an address in INT_R and execution goes there with PC on the stack until JUMP (as a return).

+Perhaps there should be other interrupts.